Freedom of religion in Asia by country: Kyrgyzstan

 The Constitution of Kyrgyzstan provides for the freedom of religion in Kyrgyzstan, and the government generally respects this right in practice.
-However, the Government restricts the activities of radical Islamic groups that it considered threats to stability and security and hampered or refused the registration of some Christian churches.
 The Constitution provides for the separation of religion and state, and it prohibits discrimination based on religion or religious beliefs.
-The Government does not officially support any religion; however, a May 6, 2006 decree recognized Islam (practiced by 88% of the population) and Russian Orthodoxy (practiced by 9.4% of the population) as traditional religious groups.
+The Government does not officially support any religion; however, a May 6, 2006 decree recognized Islam and Russian Orthodoxy as traditional religious groups.
+Government estimates in 2022 showed that 90% of citizens had an Islamic background and 7% had a Christian background (with almost have of these belonging to the Russian Orthodox Church).

 The State Agency for Religious Affairs (SARA), formerly called the State Commission on Religious Affairs (SCRA), is responsible for promoting religious tolerance, protecting freedom of conscience, and overseeing laws on religion.
 All religious organizations, including schools, must apply for approval of registration from SARA.
 The Muftiate (or Spiritual Administration of Muslims of Kyrgyzstan-SAMK) is the highest Islamic managing body in the country.
 The Muftiate oversees all Islamic entities, including institutes and madrassahs, mosques, and Islamic organizations.

-Although most religious groups and sects operated with little interference from the Government or each other, there have been several cases of societal abuse based on religious beliefs and practices.
-Muslims who attempt to convert to other religions face heavy censure and persecution.
-In one case, a mob upset at a Baptist pastor's conversions of Muslims to Christianity publicly beat the pastor and burned his Bibles and religious literature.
+The law requires religious groups to register with the government, as well as forbidding proselytizing on behalf of a banned organization, and proselytizing a minor without their parent's consent; it also restricts the registration of groups it considered to be a threat.

 Laos

-The Constitution of Laos provides for freedom of religion, some incidents of the persecution of Protestants have been reported.
-The Lao Front for National Construction (LFNC), a popular front organization for the Lao People's Revolutionary Party (LPRP), is responsible for the oversight of religious practice.
-The Prime Minister's Decree on Religious Practice (Decree 92) was the principal legal document defining rules for religious practice.
+The Constitution of Laos provides for freedom of religion and the government recognises Buddhism, Christianity, Islam and the Baha’i Faith; the Prime Minister's Decree on Religious Practice (Decree 315) is the principal legal document defining rules for religious practice.

-Local officials have pressured minority Protestants to renounce their faith on threat of arrest or forceful eviction from their villages.
+In the past, local officials have pressured minority Protestants to renounce their faith on threat of arrest or forceful eviction from their villages.
 Such cases occurred in Bolikhamsai, Houaphanh Province, and Luang Namtha provinces.
 Arrests and detentions of Protestants occurred in Luang Namtha, Oudomxay, Salavan, Savannakhet, and Vientiane provinces.
-Two Buddhist monks were arrested in Bolikhamsai Province for having been ordained without government authorization.
 In some areas, minority Protestants were forbidden from gathering to worship.
 In areas where Protestants were actively proselytizing, local officials sometimes subjected them to "reeducation."
+Two Buddhist monks were also arrested in Bolikhamsai Province for having been ordained without government authorization.

-Conflicts between ethnic groups and movement among villages sometimes exacerbated religious tensions.
-The efforts of some Protestant congregations to establish churches independent of the Lao Evangelical Church (LEC) continued to cause strains within the Protestant community.
+In 2022, Lao Evangelical Church (LEC) Pastor Sy Sengmanee was found beaten to death several days after he was abducted; he had faced harassment before his death.